George Talbot, 6th Earl of Shrewsbury: Letters and papers

-In addition to these, letters by Talbot to and from his second wife Bess of Hardwick survive in the University of Glasgow's collection and have been digitized by them online.
+In addition to these, letters by Talbot to and from his second wife Bess of Hardwick survive in the University of Glasgow's collection.
+These have been digitized by the university and are available online.

 Despite the wealth of surviving written material Shrewsbury's handwriting is notorious among scholars for its illegibility.
 For example, an 1875 article in the Sheffield Independent Press declared his handwriting "the despair of all transcribers" (a view still held by scholars and paleographers), which is worsened by the non-standard spelling of the time.
 It is accepted that Shrewsbury suffered from rheumatism ("gout") in his hand.
 Shrewsbury himself once referred to his pen-hand as "my evil favoured writing".

 In fiction

 George Talbot is a primary character in the historical fiction novels The Captive Queen of Scots by Jean Plaidy and The Other Queen by Philippa Gregory.
 He is also a recurring character in Friedrich Schiller's play Mary Stuart (as Lord Shrewsbury) and in the tragic opera inspired by it, Gaetano Donizetti's Maria Stuarda (as Giorgo Talbot).

+He appears as a character in the 1972 BBC television drama series Mistress of Hardwick.